 completing VR3133, VAT: Money Smart—A Financial Education Training; and

-maintaining attendance records, lesson plans, and documentation as proof that required training topics were completed and staff ratios were maintained.
+maintaining class attendance records, lesson plans, and documentation as proof that required training topics were completed and staff ratios were maintained.

-All lesson plans and attendance records must be available for review by VR staff upon request.
+All lesson plans and class attendance records must be available for review by VR staff upon request.

 13.13.3 Outcomes Required for Payment